huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 ## Explicit handling of suspension

 During Wi-Fi suspension, the BBR endpoint will not receive any acknowledgement.
 This will cause the PTO and then RTO timers to expire.
 We handle that issue by adding a "PTO recovery" flag to the BBR state.
 The flag is set if a PTO event occurs, at which point BBR enters "packet conservation" mode, in which only a single packet is sent after each PTO or RTO event.

 The first acknowledgement receiver after setting the PTO recovery flag causes the flag to be cleared, and BBR to reenter the "Startup" state.

 ## Detection of feedback loss.

 Detecting suspension by waiting for a PTO works, but still allows transmission of a full CWND worth of packets between the start of the suspension and the PTO timer.
 We mitigate that by adding a "feedback lost" event.

 In normal operation, successive acknowledgements are received at short intervals.
 These intervals can be predicted if the QUIC implementation supports the "ACK Frequency" extension {{I-D.ietf-quic-ack-frequency}}, which directs the peer to acknowledge packets before a maximum delay.
 The "feedback lost" event is set if expected packet acknowledgements do not arrive after twice the predicted interval.

 Our modified BBR code reacts to this event by resetting the CWND to the current "in-flight" value, which effectively prevents adding new packets until a next acknowledgement is received.
-The "feedback lost" event typically arrives sooner than the PTO event, and thus helps avoiding queue building during the "undetected" phase of suspension defined in
+The "feedback lost" event typically arrives sooner than the PTO event, and thus helps avoiding queue building during the "undetected" phase of suspension defined in {{suspension}}.

 ## Exit ProbeBW-Up on delay increase.